DHCPv6 Prefix Delegation with Radius Works in IOS Release 15.1

 According to Cisco’s documentation, you get the same functionality (RFC 4818 support) in IOS XE release 3S.

-You’ll get more IPv6 access network design and configuration guidelines in my new Building Large IPv6 Access Networks webinar (you also get immediate access to the recording of the Building IPv6 Service Provider Core webinar when you register).
+You’ll get more IPv6 access network design and configuration guidelines in Building Large IPv6 Service Provider Networks webinar.

 debug ipv6 nd (this one is not really good)

 We would like setup into our radius /48 pool that we delegate into /56.
 Does it possible ?

 If not how can I setup such pool directly on the Cisco router ?